 I am an EU, EEA or Swiss student.
 Can I apply for a student loan from the UK?*

-Eligibility rules are changing for EU, other EEA and Swiss nationals and their family members who wish to commence courses in England in the academic year starting in August 2021.
-EU, other EEA and Swiss nationals not covered by the citizens’ rights provisions in the Withdrawal Agreements will not be eligible for undergraduate or postgraduate financial support from Student Finance England for courses starting in the academic year 2021/22.
+Eligibility rules have changed for EU, other EEA and Swiss nationals and their family members who wish to commence courses in England in the academic year starting in August 2024.
+EU, other EEA and Swiss nationals not covered by the citizens’ rights provisions in the Withdrawal Agreements will not be eligible for undergraduate or postgraduate financial support from Student Finance England for courses starting in the academic year 2024/25.

 What is the citizens' rights provision?